 Trust me, it feels as peculiar for me to say that as it does for you to hear it.
 But it’s true.

 Morales was the Mariners’ primary designated hitter, but also filled in at first base occasionally.
-He’s a switch hitter with better results on the right side, which is something the Twins could make use of.
+He’s a switch hitter with better results from the right side, which is something the Twins could make use of.

-Certainly, you could make the argument that the Twins already have a relatively crowded DH corps with Kubel, Chris Parmelee and Chris Colabello already on board.
+Certainly, you could make the argument that the Twins have a relatively crowded DH corps with Kubel, Chris Parmelee and Chris Colabello already on board.
 But, seriously, those are exactly the types of players the Twins should be looking to improve upon.
 Having their presence keep you from signing a Morales is even more absurd than letting the presence of Bartlett, Pedro Florimon and Eduardo Escobar keep you from adding Drew.
 A guy like Florimon at least has some defensive value to consider, which is more than you can say for Kubel, Parmelee and Colabello.

 But even if Ryan could be convinced that the two draft picks are worth giving up for Drew and Morales, could he find the money to pay what Scott Boras would extort from the Twins to sign them?